Python-SIP/sip/docs/api_12.rst

     int getter(const :c:type:`sipTypeDef` \*td, PyObject \*dict)

-        *td* is the generated type definition of the type whose dictionary is to be populated.
+        *td* is the generated type specification of the type whose dictionary is to be populated.

         *dict* is the dictionary to be populated.